k14i/purviewdemo/README.md

-# Azure Purview Demo Environment
+# Azure Purview Demo Environment (for Japanese Users)
 This repository includes instructions on how to automate the deployment of a pre-populated Azure Purview demo environment.

 ## Prerequisites